 - has been diagnosed with “cupping” of the optic nerve

 Q. Can I use Can-C™ to Prevent the onset of eye disorders such as Cataracts and Retinal disease?

 Yes, as a preventative measure and to maintain the good health of the eye Dr. Babizhayev recommends one drop into each eye daily with intermittent breaks or as directed by a physician.

 Q. Will my cataract come back after it is gone?

 Dr. Babizhayev recommends that intermittent use of N-acetylcarnosine eye-drops continue even after the reduction or reversal of cataracts because senile cataract is an on-going aging problem caused by low anti-oxidant protection, high free radical production and the process of auto-oxidative glycosylation etc. Keep in mind that the same deficiency that allowed the cataract to form in the first place will still be present when you discontinue use of the product.
 For over all ocular health and cataract prevention, apply 1-drop into each eye daily with intermittent breaks unless otherwise directed by your physician.

 Q. How long will one box of Can-C™ last?

-If treating both eyes 1 box of Can-C will last 2 weeks and twice as long if only treating one eye.
-A simple way to plan your use is to know that you will need 1 box per eye, per month.
+If treating both eyes 1 box of Can-C will last 3 weeks and twice as long if only treating only one eye.
 Each box of Can-C contains two 5ml vials and each 5ml vial contains approximately 75-drops.
 When used for cataracts, apply two drops into each affected eye in the morning and then again at night time.
 When used as a preventive measure or for maintenance purposes which is one drop into each eye daily, one carton of Can-C will last for approximately eight to ten weeks.